 A spill must be dealt with as quickly as possible and staff are obliged to take responsibility/follow the guidelines.
-Spillages will be cleared up following the schools procedures and considering the control of infection.
+Spillages will be cleared up following the school's procedures and considering the control of infection.
 Any spilled medication will be deemed unsuitable for administration and if necessary parents will be asked to provide additional medication.

-The school has additional procedures in place for the management of bodily fluids .
+The school has additional procedures in place for the management of bodily fluids which are detailed in bodily fluids risk assessment.

 If the school holds any cytotoxic drugs, there management will be separately risk assessed and follow Health and Safety Executive (HSE) guidance.